Filtrations on quantum cohomology via Morse-Bott-Floer Spectral Sequences: Overview of the results

 \subsection{The filtration on quantum cohomology of symplectic $\C^*$-manifolds}

 We introduced in {\PartI} a large class of symplectic manifolds called symplectic $\C^*$-manifolds.
-This class includes many equivariant resolutions of affine singularities, such as Conical Symplectic Resolutions,\footnote{A weight-$s$ CSR is a projective $\C^*$-equivariant resolution $\pi:\M\to \M_0$ of a normal affine variety $\M_0$, whose $\C^*$-action contracts $\M_0$ to a point, and the holomorphic symplectic structure $(\M,\om_\C)$ satisfies $t \cdot \omega_{\C}=t^s \omega_{\C}$.} for example Nakajima quiver varieties and hypertoric varieties, and crepant resolutions of quotient singularities $\C^n/G$ for finite subgroups $G\subset SL(n,\C)$ (the spaces involved in the generalised McKay correspondence).
-It also includes Moduli spaces of Higgs bundles, cotangent bundles of projective varieties, negative complex vector bundles, and many non-compact Fano toric varieties.
+This class includes many equivariant resolutions of affine singularities, such as Conical Symplectic Resolutions (CSRs)\footnote{A weight-$s$ CSR is a projective $\C^*$-equivariant resolution $\pi:\M\to \M_0$ of a normal affine variety $\M_0$, whose $\C^*$-action contracts $\M_0$ to a point, and the holomorphic symplectic structure $(\M,\om_\C)$ satisfies $t \cdot \omega_{\C}=t^s \omega_{\C}$.} for example Nakajima quiver varieties and hypertoric varieties, and crepant resolutions of quotient singularities $\C^n/G$ for finite subgroups $G\subset SL(n,\C)$ (the spaces involved in the generalised McKay correspondence).
+It also includes Moduli spaces of Higgs bundles, cotangent bundles of flag varieties, negative complex vector bundles, and {\Kh} quotients of $\C^n$ including semiprojective toric manifolds.

-These spaces are often hyperk\"{a}hler, so they can be studied also in terms of exact symplectic forms $\omega_J$, $\omega_K$ making them Liouville manifolds that often admit special exact $\omega_J$-Lagrangian submanifolds \cite{vzivanovic2022exact} relevant to the A-side of Homological Mirror Symmetry.
-Our goal however is to study directly the B-side: we consider the complex structure $I$ with its typically non-exact K\"{a}hler form $\omega_I$.
-These spaces are rarely convex at infinity, so they have been out of reach of Floer-theoretic study so far; they are very rich in $I$-holomorphic curves, whereas in the hyperk\"{a}hler case the $\omega_J$, $\omega_K$ are exact and therefore prohibit non-constant closed $J$- or $K$-holomorphic curves.
+These spaces are often {\hk}, so they can be studied also in terms of exact symplectic forms $\omega_J$, $\omega_K$ making them Liouville manifolds that often admit special exact $\omega_J$-Lagrangian submanifolds \cite{vzivanovic2022exact} relevant to the A-side of Homological Mirror Symmetry.
+Our goal however is to study directly the B-side: we consider the complex structure $I$ with its typically non-exact {\Kh} form $\omega_I$.
+These spaces are rarely convex at infinity, so they have been out of reach of Floer-theoretic study so far; they are very rich in $I$-holomorphic curves, whereas in the {\hk} case the $\omega_J$, $\omega_K$ are exact and therefore prohibit non-constant closed $J$- or $K$-holomorphic curves.

 We will develop the {\MBF} techniques needed to study that class of spaces.
 Such {\MB} methods were used in McLean--Ritter \cite{McLR18} to prove the cohomological McKay correspondence via Floer theory when $\C^n/G$ was an isolated singularity.
 The assumption ensured the crepant resolution was convex at infinity.
 The tools developed in this paper, for example, bypass that condition.